pattonsgirl/CEG2350/docs/Labs/Lab10/Instructions.md

 **Useful Commands: `gcc`, `g++`, `wget`**

-1. Select from either [TODO-C](https://github.com/pattonsgirl/CEG2350/tree/main/Labs/Lab10/TODO-C) or [TODO-CPP](https://github.com/pattonsgirl/CEG2350/tree/main/Labs/Lab10/TODO-CPP).
-Download the files in the folder to the `Lab10` folder in your repository folder.  `add`, `commit` and `push` the source code files.
+1. Select from either [TODO-C](https://github.com/pattonsgirl/CEG2350/tree/main/Labs/Lab10/todo-c.tar.gz) or [TODO-CPP](https://github.com/pattonsgirl/CEG2350/tree/main/Labs/Lab10/todo-cpp.tar.gz).
+Download the chosen tar archive to your `Lab10` folder in your repository folder.
+2. Extract the source code files from the `.tar.gz`. `add`, `commit` and `push` the `tar.gz` and extracted source code files to your branch in your repo.
 2. Install the C / C++ compiler on your AWS instance.
 3. Verify the installation of the C / C++ compiler on your AWS instance.
    - It is recommended to query for the version of the program to validate installation.